Pioneer Square totem pole: Seattle Post-Intelligencer expedition

 In 1899, the Seattle Post-Intelligencer sponsored an expedition of "leading Seattle citizens" to the District of Alaska.
 The expedition was meant to be a "goodwill tour," with a mixture of business and pleasure, and the goal of investigating increased trade and investment in Alaska.
 However, even as the Klondike Gold Rush came to an end, civic leaders also wanted to solidify Seattle as the "Gateway to Alaska" and the Seattle Chamber of Commerce included a committee of prominent businessmen on the expedition.

 On August 17, 1899, the expedition set sail on the steamship City of Seattle with a total of 165 men and women.
-The expedition included stops at Vancouver, Mary Island, New Metlakahtla, Ketckikan, Wrangel, Juneau, the Treadwell Mines, Skagway, Lake Bennett, Dyea, Pyramid Harbor, Glacier Bay, Muir Glacier, Killisnoo, Sitka and Victoria.
+The expedition included stops at Vancouver, Mary Island, New Metlakahtla, Ketckikan, Wrangell, Juneau, the Treadwell Mines, Skagway, Lake Bennett, Dyea, Pyramid Harbor, Glacier Bay, Muir Glacier, Killisnoo, Sitka and Victoria.

 On the morning of August 28, 1899, the City of Seattle stopped at the Tlingit village at Fort Tongass when members of the Chamber of Commerce committee spotted multiple totem poles.
 The village appeared to be deserted and they decided to take a totem pole as a souvenir.
 Third mate R. D. McGillvery and other members of the expedition went ashore and McGillvery later described the events as:The Indians were all away fishing, except for one who stayed in his house and looked scared to death.
 We picked out the best looking totem pole...
 I took a couple of sailors ashore and we chopped it down—just like you'd chop down a tree.
 It was too big to roll down the beach, so we sawed it in two.During the process, McGillvery and the other sailors broke the beak on the bottom figure which was later incorrectly reconstructed.
 A carving of a seal, about 8 ft in length, was also taken from the Tlingit village.
 After the totem pole was floated back to the ship, the Chamber of Commerce committee collectively paid McGillvery $2.50 for his labor.
 The expedition returned to Seattle on August 30, 1899, and the Chamber of Commerce committee subsequently presented the totem pole to the Seattle City Council as a gift to the city.